Radiators, storage heaters or underfloor heating?

 It's not just a case of considering the different ways to heat your home: from oil to gas and electricity.
 You also need to consider how you spread the heat around your home – whether you use radiators, storage heaters or underfloor heating.

-Radiators come in all shapes and sizes.
+These come in all shapes and sizes.
 But what they all have in common is that they’re usually water-filled, metal panels connected to a central heating system.
 And you typically have one in each room you want to heat.

-Gas or electric underfloor heating relies on a series of pipes, or electric heating elements (like that found in a kettle), placed under the entire floor of a room.
+Underfloor heating relies on a series of pipes, or electric heating elements (like that found in a kettle), placed under the entire floor of a room.
 In water-based systems, the heat comes from a range of sources – like a boiler or heat pump.
 In electric systems, the elements simply heat up when switched on.

 Underfloor heating has the advantage of covering a huge surface area.
-So it doesn’t need to get as hot but gives out an even, warm temperature.
-This makes underfloor heating a great match for heat pumps.
-As these are better at providing low, consistent heat, rather than very hot temperatures.
+So, it doesn’t need to get as hot but gives out an even, warm temperature.
+This makes underfloor heating a great match for heat pumps as these are better at providing low, consistent heat, rather than very hot temperatures.